PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

          owl:onProperty obo:BFO_0000071 ;
          owl:someValuesFrom ?ingredient .

-The following query retrieves all labels, exact synonyms, related synonyms, as well as the deprecation flag.
+The following query retrieves all ChEBI labels, exact synonyms, related synonyms, as well as the deprecation flag.
 It would at the very least look better if `distinct` was applied to the group concationation of the synonyms.
 I haven't been able to get group  concationation + distinct to work yet.
 I think that's because the server I'm using only has 16 GB RAM.

 ```
 PREFIX obo: <http://purl.obolibrary.org/obo/>